joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-09-physics-diffusion-FPT.md

 ## Approach

-To solve this, we're going to find the impulse response $h(t)$ and convolve it with the signal at the origin.
+To solve this, we can find the impulse response $h(t)$ and convolve it with the signal at the origin.
+However, as this shows, can instead find the step response and take its time derivative:

-The step solution is what happens due to a constant source of at the origin.
-If the concentration at the origin varies in time like $f(t),$ then we have to add up the increments $df(\tau)$ as $\tau$ ranges from the past to present:

 $$
   \begin{align}